sbu-fsl/Metis/README.md

 | **Metis-AE1-U20** | All reviewers | 129.114.108.188 | U20, v5.4.0 | Older kernel for bug finding |
 | **Metis-AE1-newkernel-U22** | All reviewers | 129.114.109.191 | U22, v6.6.8 | Newer kernel for bug fix |

-We recommend you reviwers to coordinate with each other to use the shared machines in a time-share fashion.
+We recommend you reviewers to coordinate with each other to use the shared machines in a time-share fashion.
 The experiments on shared machines (i.e., Metis with distributed Swarm and bug finding) should not be run with multiple Metis processes on the same machine.
-If you want to have your decidated machine for all the experiments, please let us know and we will try to provide.
+If you want to have your dedicated machine for all the experiments, please let us know and we will try to provide.

 Note that some experiments can take a long time.
 We recommend you to run experiments under `tmux` or `screen` so that you can detach the terminal without